-Claire B. Corcoran begins her first term as Clermont County Commissioner on Jan.
+Claire B. Corcoran began her first term as Clermont County Commissioner on Jan.
 1, 2019 and she is the President of the Board for 2021.

 Commissioner Corcoran believes that Clermont County can continue to be a beacon for economic development while retaining its distinctive rural flavor.

 Corcoran, who has lived in Goshen Township since 2001, has dedicated her life to public service.
 From 1974-1988, she worked in the Division of Domestic Relations for Hamilton County Common Pleas Court, where she was a manager focusing on home and child support investigations.

 From 1988 to 2008, Mrs. Corcoran worked as a supervisor and manager for Hamilton County Job & Family Services, responsible for a number of projects.